 Whether you have been a victim of domestic violence or falsely accused of the act, the experienced attorneys at Keller Legal Services can provide aggressive representation and produce solid evidence at the order of protection hearing to support your position.
 In addition, we can also help you seek a modification of an existing order of protection to put further restrictions on the defendant.

-Contact our office today for a free initial consultation by calling 630-868-3093.
-We have convenient locations in both Wheaton and Aurora.
+Contact our office today for a free initial consultation by calling 630-505-1515.
+We have convenient locations in Wheaton, Aurora, and Naperville.